0xshinobii/asquare08.github.io/content/posts/curveAMM/stableSwap.md

 series = ["AMM Design"]
 +++

-With the race to increase capital efficiency between the decentralized exchanges, their AMM mechanism and code are getting hard to understand.
-[StableSwap](https://curve.fi/files/stableswap-paper.pdf) mechanism of [Curve's](https://curve.fi/) AMM is one such example of that.
-Here is what I have understood about the StableSwap mechanism for stable coin liquidity.
+It is common to integrate with decentralized exchanges (DEX) while building DeFi products.
+[Curve](https://curve.fi) is the most preferred choice when it comes to stable coins because of low slippage.
+However, to integrate with such protocols, one needs to clearly understand its automated market maker (AMM) design.
+[Curve's](https://curve.fi) stableswap AMM algorithm is more complex and calculation-heavy than [Uniswap's](https://uniswap.org/) constant product AMM.

+In this post, I have explained the maths behind the stableswap invariant, the method used to solve it, and how it is used in the protocol while swapping tokens or finding other parameters.

 ### StableSwap Invariant

-An invariant is nothing but an equation that an AMM follows.
+An invariant is an equation that defines the relationship between balances of pool tokens and pool parameters.
+The AMM design makes sure that this relationship is strictly followed before and after each trade.
 Examples of invariants are

 - Constant sum or linear invariant